merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Create collective samples_qc.txt for all projects

-For the upcomming read recruitment, we no longer want to have the projects separated, so we are concatenating the individual samples_qc.txt files we just created into one.
+For the upcoming read recruitment, we no longer want to have the projects separated, so we are concatenating the individual samples_qc.txt files we just created into one.
 The collective `samples_qc.txt` is also included in the [samples-txt folder](files/samples-txt.zip).
 ```bash
 nano combine_and_check_samples_qc.py
 ```